GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/lay-of-the-land/index.md

   To get started with android-browser-helper, check the [documentation][17] and our [demos][15].

 The next section gives a brief summary of all the projects in relation to each other.
-Finally (for the really curious) there’s a history section to show you how we got here and where we’re planning to go in the near future.
+Finally (for the really curious) there's a history section to show you how we got here and where we're planning to go in the near future.

 ## An overview of the libraries {: #library-overview }

-Here’s a short, single sentence summary of each of the libraries you may end up using:
+Here's a short, single sentence summary of each of the libraries you may end up using:

-* [androidx.browser][7], an Android library for interacting with the browser installed on the user’s device.
+* [androidx.browser][7], an Android library for interacting with the browser installed on the user's device.
 * The [Android Browser Helper][8], a library building on androidx.browser for Trusted Web Activity clients providing convenience methods and sensible defaults.